 Curious – Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom.
 We want children to learn how science has impacted their lives and how science will impact their futures as technology develops.

 Brave – Children are supported to challenge their way of thinking, to take risks and to be prepared to share their ideas with their peers and teachers.
-We want the children to be brave enough to challenge bigger issues such as plastic pollution and habitat destruction.
-We want to challenge the children to create alternatives and embrace a new, clean way of living for their future.
+We want the children to be brave enough to develop an informed scientific opinion to challenge issues.